jnozzi/cocoadev.com/SiteContent/General/FindersOpenWithMenu.markdown

 One problem though, but that is with the OS design: it then only is an option for the html and text files -- this is a text editor, so it really needs to be there for a lot of different file extensions, and I would then have to enter them all in the Info.plist.
 Likewise I have written a hex editor which works on all files w/o exception, and I really would like to have it in the Other... menu, but that then seems to be impossible?

 �I think it is impossible.
-There is no other application I've seen that appears in every ''Open With'' menu.
-But if you want it to be available from the ''Other�'' app chooser dialog, look at how [[TextEdit]] declares its file types; it is always available.
+There is no other application I've seen that appears in every *Open With* menu.
+But if you want it to be available from the *Other�* app chooser dialog, look at how General/TextEdit declares its file types; it is always available.

 ----